jaspreet1388/cst8913/lab10/landing_zone_analysis.md

 ### Azure Landing Zone Accelerator

-A Microsoft-provided, opinionated implementation of a landing zone.
-It includes pre-defined policies, templates, and architectures aligned with the Cloud Adoption Framework.
+Cloud service provider like Microsoft designed opinionated implementation of a landing zone.
+It includes Cloud Adoption Framework which is aligned and equipped with pre-defined policies, templates, and architectures

 **When to Use:**
-It is ideal for organizations new to Azure or need a quick and compliant start.
-It is best for regulated industries or when best practices must be followed.
+Organizations which are new to Azure or need a quick and compliant start can utilize the capabilities offered by Azure landing zone accerlator.
+In addition, it can be benficial for regulated industries or when best practices must be followed.

 ### Customization

 A tailored landing zone built from scratch or extended from a base model to meet specific business or technical requirements.

 **When to Use:**

-Suitable for mature cloud teams with unique requirements or complex legacy systems.
-Also used when integrating with hybrid or multi-cloud environments.
+It is well suited for integration of hybrid or multi cloud environments where the cloud teams are mature with unique requirements or complex legacy systems.

 ---